curv3d/curv/docs/Shape_Atlas.rst

 5. Shape Debugging
 ==================
+``show_bbox shape``
+  Visualize the bounding box, so you can check if it is bad (too small to contain the shape).

+``set_bbox bbox shape``
+  Manually fix a bad bounding box.

+``show_contours shape``
+  Visualize a signed distance field by displaying contour lines.

+``show_gradient k shape``
+  Visualize a signed distance field by displaying gradient values.
+  Gradient values < 1 are displayed in black.
+  Gradient values > k are displayed in white.
+  Gradient values between 1 and k are displayed using a spectrum.

 ``lipschitz k shape``
   Repair a distance field whose Lipschitz constant k is != 1.
   If k < 1 then rendering via sphere tracing is slower than necessary.